 To be sure, Netanyahu and Kadima's Shaul Mofaz offered more prosaic reasons for their merger: national service laws, a new election law and negotiations with the Palestinians.
 But Netanyahu, the first Likud prime minister to recognize Palestinian statehood, did not need Kadima for him to enter peace talks.
 For two years he's been waiting for Mahmoud Abbas to show up at the table.
 Abbas hasn't.
 And won't.
 Nothing will change on that front.

 What does change is Israel's position vis-a-vis Iran.
 The wall-to-wall coalition demonstrates Israel's political readiness to attack, if necessary.
-(Its military readiness is not in doubt.)7 comments on this story
+(Its military readiness is not in doubt.)

 Those counseling Israeli submission, resignation or just endless patience can no longer dismiss Israel's tough stance as the work of irredeemable right-wingers.
 Not with a government now representing 78 percent of the country.